 Oddly enough, the necessary clue to solving my patient’s case came from her cat (although I need to give the veterinarian some credit too).

 Turns out the patient’s cat had been “sick” for several months, too.
 The cat was constantly sneezing and spraying mucus all over the house.
 When my patient took her to the veterinarian, the doctor said:

 “Your cat has allergies.”

 Then he added that the source, the allergen, must be something in my patient’s home.
 She did notice the smell of mold in her basement, where her cat usually slept.
-She hired a company to test for mold, and sure enough, the mold spores count in her basement was sky high.
+She hired a company to test for mold, and sure enough, the mold spores count in her basement was sky-high.

 Fortunately, my patient was just renting her home, and she was able to get out of her lease.
-She (and Fluffy) are now moving to a healthier environment.
+She (and Fluffy) is now moving to a healthier environment.
 I’m sure they will both be feeling better as well.

 We forget that our pets (and animals in general) are quite in tune with nature and environmental changes–especially dangerous ones.

 Because remember: your pets can truly be your savior.